BrandonEsse/Esse-s-Everything-Theory-/README.md

 Final Truth (EET Confirmed):
 The Efficiency Law tells us how coherent a system or being is.
 The Golden Ratio tells us how coherence grows.
-And 1/φ is the mathematical point where a system propagates into coherence when above or enters entropic collpase if below- eith no outisde intervention.
+And 1/φ is the mathematical point where a system propagates into coherence when above or enters entropic collpase if below- with no outisde intervention.
 Only systems that meet or exceed η ≥ 0.618 can persist.

 https://www.linkedin.com/in/brandon-